 IP Options: Options were used for timestamps, security and special routing aspects.
 Record Route option: Records the route of a packet through the network.
 Each router, which forwards the packet, enters its IP address into the provided space.
 Loose Source Route option: A datagram or fragment has to pass the routers in the sequence provided in the list.
 Other intermediate routers not listed may also be passed.
-Strict Source Route option: A datagram or fragment has to pass the routers in the sequence listed in the list.
-Other intermediate routers in the sequence listed in the source route.
+Strict Source Route option: A datagram or fragment has to pass the routers in the sequence listed in the source route.
 No other router are allowed to pass.
 Today most IP Options are blocked by firewalls because of inherent security flaws e.g. source routing could divert an IP stream to a hackers network station.